The biggest mistake folks make when they go to hire a VP of Sales is hiring a top AE that's never really built a team

 - Etc. etc. etc.

 But outside of very early-stage start-ups, or relatively slowly growing start-ups, there’s rarely time.
-You’ll hit a wall in 6 months when their first hires don’t work out, or they struggle to manage areas they have no experience in.
+You’ll hit a wall in 6 months when their first hires don’t work out (their first hires almost never are great, since they’ve never hired anyone great before themselves), or they struggle to manage areas they have no experience in (they fake it, and then it bites them).
 So the general rule of if you are going to stretch, then stretch early — doubly applies for double stretches.
 Maybe try a super-stretch in Year 1 of revenue, for the company as a whole or for a new product line.
 But after that, it’s tough.

 So instead, maybe get them / force them to be a Director of One Clear Thing (e.g., Inside Sales, Demand Gen, Customer Success, Outbound) At First — and tell them every 90 days, they can add one more area of ownership — if they are ready.
 Every 90 days for the first year, and maybe even always.
 This is better than an amorphous “we’ll promote you to VP when you are ready”, which won’t make any hyper-ambitious prospect happy.
 Instead, crisply define the ownership for the First 90 Days.
 And then add on to it on Day 91.
 That’s quick, and soon, and you can even force-rank on Day 0 what else they’d potentially own on Day 91 — provided the first 90 Days go according to schedule.